Welcome to Nursery!

 Mrs Parker, Mrs Gallacher, Mrs Fishwick, Mrs Currie and Miss Cleary all welcome you to the Nursery Team page.

-This term our theme is: 'Why Do Leaves Go Crispy?'
+This term our theme is: 'Why can't we eat chocolate for breakfast?'

 How can you help your child at home?